 What is a campaign?

-Political campaigns are about giving people stuff and telling a story about what’s wrong and right in the world, and how the stuff the politician is giving will ameliorate what’s wrong, and why the stuff the politician will give isn’t a gift at all, not really, but what the people deserve, and most of all who the candidate is and why he or she is the right person to give people what they deserve.
-The story has to be new but familiar, hopeful about the future but respectful of the past, confident but urgent.
+Political campaigns are about giving people stuff and telling a story about why the gifts aren’t gifts, not really, but what the people deserve.
 The New Deal Consensus promised government programs.
 The Reaganite Consensus promised tax breaks.
 The reason neither Biden nor Trump can create a new governing consensus is that they don’t have anything convincing to really give people to mark a philosophical break from the Reaganite way of doing things.